Hill Carrow

 Harvey Hill Carrow Jr. (born January 3, 1955) is an American-born sports tourism executive who has led the development of the sports tourism industry in the United States.
-He founded the National Association of Sports Commissions, the national trade organization for the sports tourism industry in the U.S. Carrow also founded the North Carolina Sports Association, the state trade organization for the sports industry in North Carolina.
+He founded the National Association of Sports Commissions, now known as the Sports Events & Tourism Association, the national trade association for the sports tourism industry in the U.S. Carrow also founded the North Carolina Sports Association, the state trade association for the sports tourism industry in North Carolina.